Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 This had led to a closer look at chemicals used for mosquito spraying and resulting in positive changes in many locations.
 However, that is not always the case.

 Good planning and possibly hive coverings can help save some bee lives.
-Also, providing a water source that you control is a great way to lessen the chance of them collecting contaminated water.
+Also, providing a water source for bees that you control is a great way to lessen the chance of them collecting contaminated water.